maximilianh/pubMunch/README.md

 # The tools

-- pubCrawl = crawl papers from various publishers, needs a directory with a textfile "pmids.txt" in it and the data/journalList directory
+- pubCrawl2 = crawl papers from various publishers, needs a directory with a textfile "pmids.txt" in it and the data/journalList directory
 - pubGetPUB = download files from publisher PUB directly (medline, pmc, elsevier)
 - pubConvPUB = convert downloaded files to my pub format (tab-separated table